Cheetahzzzz1/Neural-Networks-ReLu-Activation/README.md

 # Overview

-This assignment focuses on implementing and analyzing a 3
+This assignment focuses on implementing and analyzing a 3-layer neural network used for regression.

-# Problem Descriptions
+# Objectives

-**Problem 1: Verifying not(XOR) with a Neural Network**
+1. **Backpropagation code**

-We will verify that a neural network with sigmoid activation functions approximates the not(XOR) function.
-This involves:-
+   Implement backpropagation for a 3-layer neural network with the specified architecture.

-1. Computing the outputs of the hidden nodes for the given inputs.
-2. Calculating the final outputs ℎ𝜃(𝑥) for each pair.
+2. **Training the Network**

-The objective of this problem was to demonstrate that the neural network correctly approximates the not(XOR) function for all input combinations.

-**Problem 2: Convolutional and Max-pooling operations**

-We will perform computations involving a convolutional layer and a max-pooling layer.
-The kernel and input data are provided as follows:-
+   Use the single data sample x = [2,1]T, y = 3.

+   Initialize weights with i.i.d uniform random variables over the interval (0,1).

+   Train for 50 iterations using a learning rate 𝛾 = 0.05.

+   Plot the squared error loss as a function of iterations.

+# Requirements

+NumPy

+Matplotlib